Puerto Rico is a shall-issue unincorporated U.S. territory with concealed weapons permits issued by the Office of Weapons licenses.

 A valid weapons or gunsmith license is required to acquire, buy, transport, sell, donate, transfer, have, possess, guard, carry, use and drive with weapons, firearms, ammunition and any regulated firearm accessories.

-Concealed carry is legal for residents with a Puerto Rico Weapons License (WL) issued under the Puerto Rico Arms Act of 2020 (PRAA), a license issued previously under Law 404-2000 or for non-residents with any valid state permit.
+Concealed carry is legal for residents with a Puerto Rico Weapons License (WL) issued under the Puerto Rico Arms Act of 2020 (PRAA), a license issued previously under Law 404-2000 or for non-residents with any valid state permit, once the NPPR Commissioner establishes a MOU with the state.
+Puerto Rico authorities have indicated that as of January 29, 2021, no MOUs have been established, but they believe they will be in 2021.
 Puerto Rico requires the completion of a firearms use and management course prior to issuance of a WL.
 Only residents that are at least 21 years old may obtain a WL.
 Only one concealed firearm may be carried at a time, although more than one firearm can be carried while on the premises of an authorized shooting club or places where hunting is practiced.
 Law enforcement officers may use government-assigned weapons without a license.
 In addition, members of the United States Armed Forces and the Puerto Rico National Guard may use those weapons assigned to them while they are on official duty without a WL.
 Active duty military veterans that meet the qualifications can obtain or renew their pistol permits free of charge.
 In terms of reciprocity, Puerto Rico honors all out-of-state concealed carry permits, however, there is some confusion as to whether Puerto Rico’s universal reciprocity is in force or whether a memorandum of understanding (MOU) with each state is a prerequisite as stated in [Art.
 2.18].

 However, Article 11.01 states that any commercial airline that flies to Puerto Rico and that has received firearms and/or ammunition from a passenger to transport them to any airport within the limits territorial of Puerto Rico as part of the person’s luggage, must notify the Puerto Rico Police Bureau at the time that said firearm and/or ammunition is to be delivered to the passenger.
 The airline will require the passenger to complete Form PPR-1053.
 The form must be sent by email to [email protected] or sent through the following link: www.policia.pr.gov.